Continually Updated Clinical Reference

 Developmental anomalies of the nose encompass a diverse group of conditions.
-Embryologic development of the nose and nasal cavities are discussed, as well as anomalies of the nose to include nasal dermoids (eg, gliomas, encephaloceles, nasal clefts, proboscis lateralis, arhinia, polyrrhinia, nasopharyngeal teratoma, epignathus).
+In this article, embryologic development of the nose and nasal cavities is discussed, as well as anomalies of the nose, including nasal dermoids, gliomas, encephaloceles, nasal clefts, proboscis lateralis, arhinia, polyrrhinia, nasopharyngeal teratoma, and epignathus.
 Choanal atresia is discussed in a separate chapter.

 Development occurs through 3 distinct phases as follows: (1) the preskeletal phase, marked by development of mesenchymal swellings surrounding external nasal placodes; (2) the chondrocranial phase, which provides the nose with cartilaginous framework; and (3) the ossification phase, marked by influx of cellular elements and fusion of nasal skeletal elements.